 - a.
-The elections period for elective office, initiatives, and referenda shall begin at 12:00 a.m. on the last Monday of April [04/245/20176] and last until 2:00 p.m. on the last Friday of April [04/289/20176].
-The Elections Coordinator and Election Board Chair may change the dates and times of the elections with the approval of the AS Board of Directors In the event of technical issues that may occur the Elections Coordinator, Election Board Chair, and the AS Election Advisor may extend the close of elections. - b.
-In order to win election to office a candidate must be elected according to the procedure outlined in Section 5 of this Code.
+The elections period for elective office initiatives, and referenda shall begin at 12:00 a.m. on the secondlast Monday of November April [1104/123024/20187] and last until 82:00 p.m. on the last following Friday of April [19054/160428/20187].
+The Elections Coordinator and Election Board Chair may change the dates and times of the elections with the approval of the AS Board of Directors In the event of technical issues that may occur the Elections Coordinator, Election Board Chair, and the AS Election Advisor may extend the close of elections. - In order to win election to office a candidate must be elected according to the procedure outlined in Section 45 of this Code.

 IV.
-Certification-Presentation of Results
+Presentation of Results

-- a.
-The The Elections Coordinator, Election Board Chair, and Elections Advisor shall certify the election results and report the election results to the AS Board of Directors at the Board's next regular meeting following the elections.
-Election results for which a grievance is pending at the conclusion of the elections may be certified by the Elections Coordinator, Election Board Chair, and Elections Advisor after that grievance has been resolved, and presented to the AS Board of Directors at the Board's next regular meeting. - a.
-Elections Coordinator and the Election Board Chair shall report the election results to the AS Board of Directors at the Board's next regular meeting following the elections.
-The AS Board of Directors may move to certify the results of any election for which a grievance is not pending, thereby making the results official.
-The AS Board must certify the results unless the election process is deemed to have violated a portion of the Election Code.
-If no action is taken by the Board, election results for which a grievance is not pending shall become official within twenty-one (21) calendar days of the last day of the elections.
-Election results for which a grievance is
+a.
+The Elections Coordinator, Election Board Chair, and Elections Advisor shall certify the election results and report the election results as well as public financing statements to the AS Board of Directors at the Board's next regular meeting following the elections.
+Election results for which a grievance is pending at the conclusion of the elections may be certified by the Elections Coordinator, Election Board Chair, and Elections Advisor after that grievance has been resolved, and presented to the AS Board of Directors at the Board's next regular meeting.